pimbrouwers/Danom/README.md

 ### ASP.NET Core Minimal API Integration

 Danom is integrated with ASP.NET Core Minimal API via [Danom.MinimalApi](src/Danom.MinimalApi/README.md).
 This library provides a set of utilities to help integrate the core types with common tasks in ASP.NET Core Minimal API applications.

-## Contribute

-Thank you for considering contributing to Danom, and to those who have already contributed!
-We appreciate (and actively resolve) PRs of all shapes and sizes.

-We kindly ask that before submitting a pull request, you first submit an [issue](https://github.com/pimbrouwers/Danom/issues) or open a [discussion](https://github.com/pimbrouwers/Danom/discussions).

-If functionality is added to the API, or changed, please kindly update the relevant [document](https://github.com/pimbrouwers/Danom/tree/master/docs).
-Unit tests must also be added and/or updated before a pull request can be successfully merged.

-Only pull requests which pass all build checks and comply with the general coding guidelines can be approved.

-If you have any further questions, submit an [issue](https://github.com/pimbrouwers/Danom/issues) or open a [discussion](https://github.com/pimbrouwers/Danom/discussions).

 ## Find a bug?